Dealing With Postpartum Depression in Japan

 Sarah had herself seen friends go through similar problems.
 Friends who became different people for that period.
 Even after, she said, “there was a shadow that remained on them, a sort of brokenness that stayed with them because it can go on a long time if you don’t get help.”

 Early on, Sarah also thought that her struggles were just for a season.
-She’d read the books and realized that the list of PPD symptoms matched what she was experiencing, but just didn’t really know what to do about it.
-As a strong Christian, she spent time daily seeking encouragement from the bible and while she believes her faith helped her, she was still struggling.
+She’d read the books and realized that the list of PPD symptoms matched what she was experiencing.
+However, she just didn’t really know what to do about it.
+As a strong Christian, she spent time daily seeking encouragement from the bible, and while she believed her faith helped her, she was still struggling.
 She found herself just waiting for things to get better.

 Sarah finally realized things weren’t improving, so she and her husband sought help.
 This came in the form of an old friend in Australia who is a pastor and clinical psychologist.